demisto/content/Packs/CrowdStrikeFalcon/Playbooks/playbook-CrowdStrike_Falcon_SIEM_ingestion_-_Get_Incident_Data_README.md

 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-CrowdStrike Falcon - Get Detections by Incident
+CrowdStrike Falcon Intelligence Sandbox - Get Detections by Incident

 ### Integrations
-CrowdStrikeFalcon
+CrowdStrikeFalcon Intelligence Sandbox

 ### Scripts
 This playbook does not use any scripts.